kragen/derctuo/machine-teeth.md

 held in a still softer hand.

-For example, you could imagine a tungsten-carbide tooth (sometimes these are called "teeth", other times "tools", "bits", or "inserts") shaving a 100-micron-thick, one-millimeter-wide shaving ("chip") as it scrapes along a steel surface.
+For example, you could imagine a tungsten-carbide tooth (sometimes these are called "teeth", other times "tools", "bits", or "inserts";
+analogous artifacts in archaeological contexts are called "microliths") shaving a 100-micron-thick, one-millimeter-wide shaving ("chip") as it scrapes along a steel surface.
 WC (the most unfortunate chemical formula ever) is several times stronger in compression, some 1500 MPa,